PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

     - Button won't be appear when there is the notes is empty.
   - If the notes are already available and user opens the `Notes` tab, the `Notes` tab will open in view mode.
     - For that, system shows `Edit Details` action.
 On click, it will open the note in edit mode.
+- To avoid accidental removeal of Notes, UI app stores unsaved changes in local storage.
+  - There is one edgecase: `Sue` exits without saving notes in one task and another user `Mike` adds new notes in the same task.
+Now when `Sue` opens the Notes tab of that task, She will see the notes added by `Mike` in the Notes tab.
+But when `Sue` opens that note in edit mode, she will see the her unsaved note saved in the local storage.
+Now if `Sue` press CANCEL, then her local notes will be removed.
+If `Sue` press SAVE then her unsaved notes will be save and Mike's notes will be overridden.

 ### UI Rules
 Mockup //TODO